 In a new study, astronomers detail their observations of a neutron star system known as Circinus X-1.
 Using the Karoo Array Telescope, they view the compact neutron star as it gobbles up parts of its companion star and then fires much of this matter back out again.

-An international team of astronomers have reported the first scientific results from the Karoo Array Telescope (KAT-7) in South Africa, the pathfinder radio telescope for the $3 billion global Square Kilometer Array (SKA) project.
+An international team of astronomers has reported the first scientific results from the Karoo Array Telescope (KAT-7) in South Africa, the pathfinder radio telescope for the $3 billion global Square Kilometer Array (SKA) project.
 The results will appear in the prestigious international astronomical journal Monthly Notices of the Royal Astronomical Society (MNRAS).

 Using the seven-dish KAT-7 telescope and the 26 m radio telescope at the Hartebeesthoek Radio Astronomy Observatory (HartRAO), astronomers have observed a neutron star system known as Circinus X-1 as it fires energetic matter from its core into the surrounding system in extensive, compact `jets’ that flare brightly, details of which are visible only in radio waves.